-The other big change in Wordpress 4.9 is to the PHP files.
-PHP files are extremely sensitive and, unlike the CSS, can break your site if there is even a single tiny error.
+The other big change in WordPress 4.9 is to the PHP files.
+PHP files are extremely sensitive and, unlike the CSS, can break your site if there's a tiny error.

-Whenever you save PHP files in 4.9, Wordpress now runs a check on the file to make sure it's not going to break your site.
-If Wordpress determines the file will break your site OR it is unable to determine the outcome, it won't allow you to save.
+Whenever you save PHP files in 4.9, WordPress now runs a check on the file to make sure it's not going to break your site.
+If WordPress determines the file will break your site OR it is unable to determine the outcome, it won't allow you to save.
 More often than not it's the latter (unable to determine).
-Wordpress being unable to determine the outcome is not fault of the theme; it's just that the Wordpress file check process is new, buggy, and errs way on the side of caution.
+WordPress being unable to determine the outcome is not fault of the theme; it's just that the WordPress file check process errs on the side of caution – as it should!

-If you need to make a change to your Functions.php but you are unable to save, there are several workarounds:
+If you need to make a change to your Functions.php but you are unable to save, there are a few workarounds:

 - Access the File Manager in your hosting cPanel and edit the file from there.